 Filipino style Callos.
 Never heard of it?
 Me neither.
 Callos is a stew that originated in Spain, it can be made with beef, tripe, blood sausage and chick peas.
 This dish includes tripe, ox knuckle, bacon and chorizo.

 Today’s dish is a Christmas special to some.
 It is also a menu item in Filipino-Spanish restaurants and served in special occasions.
 Many Filipino families look forward to sighting this dish on their Noche Buena setup.

 The first time I sampled Callos I was in Cloud 9.
 The second time I elevated to heaven.
-Now that I am the one making this dish and you know I am just starting to cook then it would be best to descend to the ground for now.
-So please stay with me till I serve my first Callos.
+Now that I am the one making this dish, and you know I am just starting to cook, then it would be best to descend to the ground for now.
+Please stay with me till I serve my first Callos.

-I’m sure you will all agree that the key to most meat dish is for diners to appreciate food sans the battle against chewing tough meat.
+I’m sure you will all agree that the key to most meat dishes are for diners to appreciate food sans the battle against chewing tough meat.
 Again I was doing the traditional method of slow cooking so it took long hours to tenderise.
 Achieving the tenderness and all, it was absolutely worth it!

 Depending on what method you use for tenderising the meat, the cook time will vary in the below recipe.
 This is the Callos, Filipino style.
 The original Spanish dish has Serrano ham instead of bacon and the addition of morcilla or blood sausage.
 Some will have saffron, too.

 - 1 feet kilo ox knuckles or cleaned